Onion, garlic, herbs and spices.

 Fresh garlic (here) is used when texture and strong flavours are needed.
 Dried garlic is used when convenience, even distribution, or longer shelf life is needed.

-Frying onions and garlic in olive oil.
+Frying onion and garlic in olive oil.

 Pairing with fats enhances onion-garlic’s nutrient absorption.
 The antioxidants in onions and garlic are fat-soluble, and fats enhance their absorption.
 Their nutrient’s bioavailability is increased by cooking in olive oil when compared to water-based cooking methods.